raviqqe/oneRPC/README.md

   - Routing is delegated to other frameworks or infrastructures.
 - 🤝 HTTP friendly
   - You can leverage full potential of HTTP functionalities, such as cache control headers.
+- foo Minimal dependencies
+  - It depends only on the [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
+Thus, it works on many platforms including Node.js, Deno, and edges.
 - 🌊 Streaming
   - Stream responses are transferred as [JSON Lines](https://jsonlines.org/) and clients can consume them chunk by chunk.